andrewpuch/lambda_example/README.md

-# api_gateway_lambda_example
+# Lambda Example
-Setting up API gateway to work with Lambda.
+Quick example of using Lambda.